liautaud/prequel/README.md

 # Installation guide.

-This project depends on `obuild`, which can be installed using [OPAM](https://opam.ocaml.org/doc/Install.html):
+This project depends on a few packages, which can be installed using [OPAM](https://opam.ocaml.org/doc/Install.html):
 ```
 opam install obuild
+opam install ppx_deriving
 ```

 Then, building the project is as simple as running: